more-cars/rest-api/README.md

 * run `npm run docker:tag-image:dev` to tag the image as a development image
 * run `npm run docker:tag-image` to tag the image as a production image

-## Run tests
+## Tests

+### API Validation

+All REST API endpoints are documented in an _OpenAPI_ file.
+It can be found in the folder `specification/OpenAPI` in the project's root directory.
+To verify that the specification is a valid OpenAPI document run `npm run tests:validate-api-schema`.

 ### Unit / Integration tests

 * run `npm run tests:unit` to execute all unit tests
+    * test report is created in folder `test-reports/unit`
+* run `npm run tests:unit:coverage` to execute all unit tests and generate a code coverage report
-    * test reports will be created in folder `test-reports/unit`
+    * test report is created in folder `test-reports/unit`
+    * coverage report is created in folder `test-reports/unit/code-coverage`
 * run `npm run tests:integration` to execute all integration tests
+    * test report is created in folder `test-reports/integration`
+* run `npm run tests:integration:coverage` to execute all integration tests and generate a code coverage report
-    * test reports will be created in folder `test-reports/integration`
+    * test report is created in folder `test-reports/integration`
+    * coverage report is created in folder `test-reports/integration/code-coverage`
 * run `npm run tests:unit+integration` to execute all unit and all integration tests
-    * test reports will be created in folder `test-reports/combined`
+    * test report is created in folder `test-reports/unit+integration`
-* run `npm run tests:unit+integration:coverage` to create a combined code coverage report for both test suites
+* run `npm run tests:unit+integration:coverage` to run both test suites and to create a combined code coverage report
-    * test reports will be created in folder `test-reports/combined`
+    * test report is created in folder `test-reports/unit+integration`
-    * the coverage report will be saved in folder `test-reports/code_coverage`
+    * coverage report is created in folder `test-reports/unit+integration/code-coverage`

 ### Behavior tests

+The application's expected behavior is documented via `Gherkin` scenarios.
+They can be found in the directory `specification/Behavior`.
+Those scenarios are automated in form of `Cucumber` tests.
+Their implementation can be found in the directory `tests/behavior`.

-* run `npm run tests:behavior` to execute all cucumber tests
+With `npm run tests:behavior` the whole suite of Cucumber tests can be executed.
-* this requires
-    * a running app
-    * a running database
-* the report will be saved in folder `test-reports/behavior`
+They run sequentially and produce test reports that can be found in the directory `test-reports/behavior`.

+The environment variable `API_URL` specifies where the tests can find the application.
+This needs to be a running instance of the API.
+It can be a local instance, a container in minikube or a cloud deployment - as long as the tests have access to it.

 ### Load Tests